DUII – D is for Driving. What does it mean to drive?

 Many people think so long as the car isn’t actually running they can’t be arrested for DUI.
 Once a client told me he should have shut the car off and rolled down the hill when he saw the police.
 At least then he wouldn’t have been “driving”.
 While that may seem like a great idea, a great theory doesn’t always pan out in practice.

-The opening sentence of the Oregon DUII statue, ORS 813.010, lays out in pretty simple, yet somewhat unhelpful terms: ORS 813.010(1) “A person commits the offense of . . . if the person drives a vehicle . . .”
+The opening sentence of the Oregon DUII statute, ORS 813.010, lays out in pretty simple, yet somewhat unhelpful terms: ORS 813.010(1) “A person commits the offense of . . . if the person drives a vehicle . . .”
 So you’ve got to be driving a vehicle.
 Great.
 Not only does that not clarify the term “driving”, but you’re now left wondering, what counts as a “vehicle”?
+Keep reading as we dive into what a DUII is and how you could get arrested and charged with one if driving while under the influence.
+To learn more, or to get in touch with a DUI defense attorney, call the team at Donahue.

 When the legislature writes laws that are otherwise unclear and the dictionary definition, or plain meaning, is unhelpful, we turn to the Courts.
 In the 1993 case, State v.
 Cruz, the Oregon Court of Appeals addressed what it means to drive a vehicle.
 In Cruz, the defendant grabbed the steering wheel and pressed the gas pedal while in the passenger seat (more or less “in” the passenger seat).
 The Court held that for purposes of DUII, driving includes operating, towing, moving, or otherwise propelling a vehicle in any way.
 Accordingly, despite being in the passenger seat, while a driver was in the driver’s seat, Cruz had driven the vehicle for the purposes of the statute.
 The Cruz decision was further affirmed in a 2009 Appeals decision, State v.
 Bilsborrow, holding that the vehicle must be in motion.